 Hepatitis is a group of viruses that can eventually cause permanent damage to the liver.
 Hepatitis A is an acute infection that doesn’t pose the same risks as hepatitis B or hepatitis C.

 For those with long-term hepatitis B or C infections, it’s very important to get treated and avoid alcohol altogether or your risk of liver cancer climbs even higher.

 Hemochromatosis is a condition that causes too much iron to build up in the body, which may damage the liver, heart, and other tissues.

 The most common type of hemochromatosis runs in families (although liver disease and alcoholism can also lead to the disease).
 Since it takes quite a long time for iron to build up to dangerous levels, symptoms usually don’t show up until after age 40.

 Wilson’s disease is an inherited disorder that causes copper to build up in the liver and other vital organs.
-Like iron, copper is an important element for good health, but in high amounts it can cause permanent damage and put you at greater risk for diseases like cancer.
+Like iron, copper is an important element for good health, but in high amounts, it can cause permanent damage and put you at higher risk for diseases like cancer.

 Symptoms of Wilson’s disease tend to appear earlier in life, between the ages of 12 and 23.

 Not every ailment involving the bile ducts will put you at risk for liver cancer, but certain conditions can raise your risk — most notably, cholangiocarcinoma (cancer of the bile duct) and gallbladder removal to treat gallstones.